Entertainment and Leisure Expenses

 China’s museums and galleries provide both educational and leisure experiences.

-• Entry fees: Many museums have affordable tickets priced between ¥20 and ¥80, while some offer free entry on select days.
+• Entry fees: Many museums charge between ¥20 and ¥80, while some offer free entry on select days.
+For example, the National Museum of China in Beijing is free but requires prior registration.

 • Special exhibitions: High-profile exhibitions may cost ¥100 to ¥300 per person.